Miruku-app/Docs/others/frequent-searches.md

 ## How do I unban people?

 You can unban people through Discord.
-YAGPDB also has an `unban` command.
+Miruku also has an `unban` command.
 You can also use `-ban <user> -d 1s`- it "bans" for 1 second and unbans, effectively unbanning a given user.
 Be careful with this, as latter is a "hack" / workaround and not our real `unban` command.

 ## How do I enable developer mode?